-Within 30 days of a child whose father is unknown entering foster care, the LDSS shall request a search of the Birth Father Registry to determine if any man has registered as a putative father of that child (§63.2-900).
+Within 30 days of a child whose father is unknown entering foster care, the LDSS shall request a search of the Birth Father Registry to determine if any man has registered as a putative father of that child ($\S63.2-900$).
 If a man has registered, the LDSS shall contact the man to begin the process to determine paternity.
 A search of the Birth Father Registry when the child enters foster care does not eliminate the requirement for a LDSS to request another search when filing for termination of parental rights if the goal of adoption has been selected (see Section 9.4).
 For information about the Virginia Birth Father Registry process, see Child and Family Services Manual, Chapter F, Adoption, section 8.

 Searching for both maternal and paternal family and lifelong connections is an ongoing process throughout the child's involvement with the child welfare system.
 It should begin as soon as the child is at risk of being placed outside of the home and continue with a sense of urgency until the child has achieved permanency.
+At a minimum, the service worker shall search for relatives at the time the child enters foster care, annually, and prior to any subsequent placement changes for the child (§ 63.2-901.1).
 These ongoing efforts shall be documented in OASIS using the diligent search screen and the paper case file.
 Additionally, these efforts shall be documented in the foster care plans and court reviews submitted to the court for all foster care hearings throughout the life of the case.